cloudflare/python-worker-hello-world/README.md

 #### Transcrypt

-Before running wrangler commands, you'll need to do one-time setup of Transcrypt.
+Before building your project, you'll need to do one-time setup of Transcrypt.
 Assuming you have Python and virtualenv installed per the linked instructions above,

 ```
 cd projectname